 Calculate The Best Hand

 In Limit games, you need to constantly have an idea of the best hands available.
 From this position, you can start to assess whether any of those hands are at the table.

 Be Very Selective In Early Position

 When you’re out of position, you want to be incredibly selective of the cards you play.
 This puts you at an inherent disadvantage to other players at the table, particularly in limit games where you are subject to capped betting and all that entails.
-You don’t want to be moving forward on a 9/6 hand - it’s almost always worth folding these from an early position, and waiting for the game to move round until you act.

 You Should Almost Always Call in the Big Blind

 While you should be cautious when in early position in Limit Hold’em the opposite is true of being in the big blind.

 While bluffing can be done in Limit Hold’em it’s generally not a good idea to utilize the strategy as frequently as players do in No-Limit Hold’em.

 Fixed limit Hold'em is a form of Texas Hold'em where the max bet is fixed according to the rules.
 In most versions of the game, players can't bet more than the amount of the big blind at any given time.
 Thus, 2/4 Limit Hold'em means the max bet during a hand is $4.
 Fixed Limit Hold'em is a game of patience and strategy, where players can't scare away opponents with all-in calls.